/uses

 Chrome extensions:

-Other Desktop Apps #
+Other Desktop Apps Jump to heading

 You can find details of all the other apps I auto-install on a new Mac in my starter repo's Brewfile.
 Here are a few highlights: